 Do I need information from all my suppliers to complete my reasonable country of origin inquiry (RCOI)?

 The SEC final rule requires that the issuer’s RCOI must be reasonably designed.
 Company RCOIs may vary based on the issuer’s size, products, relationship with suppliers and other factors.
 The issuer is not required to receive representations from all of its suppliers as long as the issuer does not ignore warning signs or other circumstances that indicate the remaining amounts of conflict minerals originated or may have originated from the covered countries.

-Participation in the Responsible Minerals Initiative (RMI) or other equivalent industry initiative is an effective way to contribute to the efforts addressing conflict minerals issues.
-The RMI is one of the most utilized and respected resources for companies addressing conflict minerals issues.
-The RMI provides information on CFSP-complaint SORs, common tools to gather sourcing information and forums for exchanging best practices on addressing conflict minerals.
+Participation in the Responsible Minerals Initiative (RMI) or other equivalent industry initiative is an effective way to contribute to efforts addressing responsibly sourced minerals issues.
+The RMI is one of the most utilized and respected resources for companies to conduct due diligence on their minerals sourcing.
+The RMI provides information on RMAP-conformant SORs, common tools to gather sourcing information and forums for exchanging best practices on addressing responsibly sourced minerals.
 These resources are key to assisting companies to source minerals responsibly and help companies to comply with the regulatory requirements under Section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.

 There are several other programs where companies can be more involved.
 For more information on these programs please visit the following websites:

 Does the SEC require all SORs be listed in the conflict minerals report regardless if a SOR has been identified as conflict free?